 You may attend the Annual Meeting only if you are a shareholder of the Company who is entitled to vote at the Annual Meeting.
-This year, the Annual Meeting will be by virtual meeting online.
-You will be able to access the Annual Meeting online by visiting www.virtualshareholdermeeting.com/KNSA2020 and entering the 16-digit control number included in your Internet Notice, on your proxy card or on the instructions that accompanied your proxy materials.
+The Annual Meeting will be a completely virtual meeting online.
+You will be able to access and attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/ KNSA2021 and entering the 16-digit control number included in your Internet Notice, on your proxy card or on the instructions that accompanied your proxy materials.

-The meeting webcast will begin promptly at 9:00 a.m., Atlantic Time (8:00 a.m., Eastern Time).
+The meeting webcast will begin promptly at 9:30 a.m.
+Atlantic Time (8:30 a.m.
+Eastern Time).
 We encourage you to access the meeting prior to the start time.
-Online checkin will begin at 8:45 a.m., Atlantic Time (7:45 a.m., Eastern Time), and you should allow ample time to log in to the meeting webcast and test your computer audio system.
+Online check-in will begin at 9:20 a.m.
+Atlantic Time (8:20 a.m.
+Eastern Time), and you should allow ample time to log in to the meeting webcast and test your computer audio system.
 We recommend that you carefully review the procedures needed to gain admission in advance.